akornas/Risk/README.md

 ![Animation](https://github.com/user-attachments/assets/69bca3cf-04d3-4793-a610-2e2028508150)

-It's simple implementation of board game called risk but with my own rules.
-It's created in unity and based on Zenject plugin.
-Game supports up to 4 local players, has flexible, expandable code and has a few customizable settings.
-Has a autosave feature after every round stored in local files.
+This is a simple implementation of the board game Risk, featuring my own set of rules.
+The game is developed in Unity and utilizes the Zenject plugin for dependency injection.
+It supports up to four local players and boasts a flexible, expandable codebase with various customizable settings.
+Additionally, it includes an autosave feature that stores the game state in local files after each round.